Nursing instructor talking with two students in the hall

 Enrollment in nursing graduate courses should occur in collaboration with the academic advisor and review of the POS.
 Registration is not available in nursing courses after classes are one week into the semester

 Students engaged in project work must be continuously enrolled every term, including the summer session, until the project is completed and a grade submitted to the registrar.
-The graduate project must be completed within three semesters with no option for additional enrollment.
+The graduate project must be completed within two semesters with no option for additional enrollment.

 Developing a Plan of Study (POS)

 A plan of study provides guidance in the progression toward a graduate nursing degree.
 This document will be kept in the student’s file and will be reviewed with each semester’s enrollment.
 The POS is not a binding agreement and can be changed by communication between the student and the faculty advisor.
-The advisor will present the POS for review and approval by the Graduate Nursing Education Committee.

 Academic Policies